 Princeton Times-Republic, Aug.
 13, 1964 – Grams’ Implement, one of the city’s older business firms, is now being operated by Mr. and Mrs. Russell Clark.
 Henry Grams turned the operation over to his daughter and son-in-law as of January 1st.
 The firm has a long history in Princeton, having been started by Henry Grams Sr., about the turn of the century.
 It was, at that time, a new and used car business and repair shop.
 Known as Grams’ Garage the firm sold Buick cars and had one of the earlier gas pumps located inside the building.
 Henry Jr., or ‘Hank’ as he’s known hereabouts, took over his father’s business about 1922.
 It was then located where the shop portion is now located at the back of the Grams lot which extends from Water St. back to the highway.
 In those days, however, a tavern was in the main Grams building with another saloon known as the ‘First and Last Chance Tavern’ being situated right next door where the driveway to Grams’ shop is now.”

-Grams Implement was around until the early ’70s.
+Grams Implement remained in the family until 1978.
 The firm had stopped being an Allis Chalmers dealer but did farm repair, small engines, welding, etc. Its motto for a time was “We weld everything but a broken heart.”